 In adapting the Essential Services Package at country level, several Spotlight Initiative countries also developed standard operating procedures, protocols and training manuals to ensure that all actors have the capacity and tools to work within a coordinated structure of appropriate service response.
 The knowledge products created and disseminated by the Spotlight Initiative programme - more than 145 knowledge products developed and disseminated to the relevant stakeholders to inform evidence-based decision making in 2020 - clearly identified essential actions and existing gaps in each sector.
 With the support of the Spotlight Initiative, nearly 2 million women and girl survivors of violence have increased knowledge of quality essential services.
-Furthermore, more than 650,000 women and girl survivors of violence gained greater access to services, with support from the Spotlight Initiative, through the opening of new service delivery points, longer opening hours and mobile services.
+Furthermore, more than 650,000 women and girl survivors of violence delivery points, longer opening hours and mobile services.